Vchitect/Latte/README.md

 ## Sampling

 **Pre-trained Latte checkpoints.** You can sample from our pre-trained Latte models with [`sample.py`](sample/sample.py).
 Weights for our pre-trained Latte model can be found [here](https://huggingface.co/maxin-cn/Latte).
-If you want to try generating videos from text, please download [`t2v_required_models`](https://huggingface.co/maxin-cn/Latte/tree/main/t2v_required_models) and run `bash sample/t2v.sh`.
 The script has various arguments to adjust sampling steps, change the classifier-free guidance scale, etc. For example, to sample from our model on FaceForensics, you can use:

 ```bash
 bash sample/ffs.sh